-The Board of Trustees considered that the Fund's total net expenses were lower than its peer group median and that the Fund's advisory fees were higher than its peer group median, although not the highest.
-The Board took into account management's discussion of the Fund's expenses, including any differences in its investment strategy from other funds in the peer group, and the amounts waived and/or reimbursed by the Investment Adviser.
+The Board of Trustees considered that the Fund's total net expenses and its advisory fees were higher than its peer group median.
+The Board took into account management's discussion of the Fund's expenses and the amounts waived and/or reimbursed by the Investment Adviser.